T-Pitkanen/sushi-restaurant/README.md

 # Sushi Royal

-A quick school project from December 2022.
+A "speed test" school project from December 2022.

+Made in 7 hours.